Sitefinity/sitefinity-aspnetcore-mvc-samples/RestSDK.md

 ```

 The two filtering strategies can be mixed with the bellow method.
-It simplifies the usage of the filters and provides a parameter to control the pagination, ordering, totalcount and projection.
+It simplifies the usage of the filters and provides a parameter to control the pagination, ordering, total count and projection.

 ``` C#